therahuldahiya/vue-components-lib/README.md

 From the beautiful guys 😎 of [Adoratorio](https://adoratorio.studio/)
 # Components library for Vue.js
-This is a simple library that includes various reusable components, written in vue and created to simplify the website development internal process.
+A simple library that includes various reusable components, written in vue and created to simplify the website development internal process.

 You can simply download this repo from [GitHub](https://github.com/Adoratorio/vue-components-lib/archive/master.zip) or install it by npm command.